fayebalomenou/bachelor_thesis/README.md

 - occupancy_proxy.ipynb
 - random_forest.ipynb
   needs to be manually updated in order to point to the most current QLever instance.
+  Note: You will need to deploy a QLever instance to re-run the analysis notebooks.
 ### 4. SPARQL_queries.ipynb
 This notebook is used for validating the structure of the created Knowledge Graph and for retrieving statistics of the indoor environmental variables it contains.
 ### 5. occupancy_proxy.ipynb